Redhwan-A/6DoFHPE/README.md

 But, to run **demo_6DoF.py**.
 You need to install ROS from [here](https://wiki.ros.org/Distributions).

+After installing ROS.
 The roscore can be launched using the roscore executable:

 ```
 roscore